 If the new product descriptions indeed increase sales, then go ahead and make similar changes to the rest of your products within your Shopify store.
 If not, then examine your changes and look for opportunities to improve them.

-Another way to get more sales is to bring more traffic with SEO and backlinks.
-You’ll find step-by-step guides and more on the Ultimate Shopify Marketing Resource for guides, success stories and case studies.
+Another way to get more sales is to bring more traffic to SEO and backlinks.
+You'll find step-by-step guides and more on the Ultimate Shopify Marketing Resource for guides, success stories, and case studies.